header

 Good for many art and craft projects.

-• May have chips, defects, more than 1 rough edge.
+• May have chips, defects, and rough edges.

-You can see that this mix of Craft Grade A and B sea glass is much less rounded and tumbled.
+You can see that the above mix of Craft Grade A and B sea glass is much less rounded and tumbled than the Jewelry grades.

 1. Cobalt blue